manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	![tbd](./images/rebase-01-fork-ahead.png " ")

-	You do a `fetch origin`, `merge upstream/master`, and `push origin` to update both clone and fork repo with OLL master.
+	You do a `fetch origin`, `merge upstream/main`, and `push origin` to update both clone and fork repo with main repo.
 Even after updating both clone and fork, you get a *commits mismatch* message on your fork.

-	This means that your fork is not fully synced with OLL master.
-If you get this message on your fork, how to clean this without submitting a pull request to OLL master?
+	This means that your fork is not fully synced with main repo.
+If you get this message on your fork, how to clean this without submitting a pull request to main repo?

 	**What to do**
-	Bring your fork repo in sync with OLL master (fully up-to-date).
+	Bring your fork repo in sync with main repo (fully up-to-date).

 	In GitHub Desktop -